The MEd(Sports Coaching) program has been designed for elite-level coaches and experienced elite athletes seeking to become coaches.

 Information about the tuition fees and opportunities for further study associated with all Master of Education designations – and their component graduate certificates and graduate diplomas – is published on the MEd home page.

-Although prior completion of a bachelor's degree in education or equivalent is preferred, it is not a prerequisite for enrolment in the MEd(Coach Education).
-Applicants must, however, have extensive coaching or sporting experience at elite level as well as at least a Level 2 National Coaching Accreditation Scheme qualification.
+Although prior completion of a bachelor's degree in education or equivalent is preferred, it is not a prerequisite for admission into the base level course of the master's program, the Graduate Certificate in Educational Studies (Sports Coaching).
+Applicants for the certificate must, however, have extensive coaching or sporting experience at elite level as well as at least a Level 2 National Coaching Accreditation Scheme qualification.
+Satisfactory results in the certificate can then be used as a basis for continuing studies in at the diploma and/or master level.

 To accommodate both the time commitment of coaches and the summer and winter schedules of Australian sport, units are delivered in ‘block’ sessions by a range of methods.
 These include online, lectures, discussions, practical workshops, group work, guest speakers and case studies.